debbyfine/here-coordinates-to-addresses/README.md

 # Run Project

-To run this project, please make sure you installed npm.
-Then run\
+To run this project, please clone this project.\
+To install npm run
+### `npm install`
+Then run
 ### `npm start`
-to run the app in developer mode.\
+to run the application in developer mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 # Usage